 As Team Social Media Manager Kathlene Sullivan is responsible for creating timely and relevant daily content on Lancaster City Alliance’s social media platforms.
 She also assists the Lancaster City Alliance (LCA) Team as photographer for special events, marketing needs and fundraising.

-Before becoming a part of the LCA Team Kathlene was active in the Downtown Lancaster community with social media and marketing for merchants and non-profits.
+Before becoming a part of the Lancaster City Alliance Team Kathlene was active in the Downtown Lancaster community with social media and marketing for merchants and non-profits.
 She has a lifetime of experience as a small business owner and brings that perspective and passion for entrepreneurship to her role in the LCA.

 “I have lived in Lancaster for a little over a decade, but it still feels new to me every day.
-There is an energy here in Lancaster that is so unique and keeps me young at heart.
+There is an energy here that is so unique and keeps me young at heart.
 This City that has become my ‘second-act’ home and also my family.”

 Kathlene translates her Lancaster-Love through the lens of her camera (which she named Reynaldo); you will seldom see her Downtown without it.